 2. Finn the legend

 The fact a Frisian king is mentioned in the monumental epic Beowulf, his name is confirmed in several other early-medieval texts, the events at the citadel Finnsburh have taken place in Frisia, and was (therefore) of inspiration for Tolkien, is unique in itself.
 Sadly, this piece of history receives little to no attention in history lessons at high schools in the Netherlands.
 Not even in province Friesland.
-We do not how it is in Lower Saxony or Schleswig-Holstein, so please do fill us in.
-Let us just conclude for now that the metre and the non-straightforwardness of the Old-English verses of the epic Beowulf, are not only for pupils very difficult to understand.
+We do not how it is in states of Lower Saxony or Schleswig-Holstein, so please do fill us in.
+Let us conclude for now that the metre and the non-straightforwardness of the Old-English verses of the Beowulf are not only for pupils very difficult to read and understand.
 Maybe this blog post can help out teachers a bit.
 In their defense, it took the Brits also very long to appreciate the epic Beowulf.
 Actually, not before the Second World War had ended.

 So, let’s tell more about king Finn, for the history of the world is but the biography of the great, is it not?